walcht/neovim-unity/README.md

 ---

 - Q. Why the headache?
 Why not just use Visual Studio/VSCode?
+- A0.
+The VSCode plugin for C# development is closed source and strictly forbids its usage for non-Microsoft products.
+- A1.
+This project allows you to use Neovim (an IDE-ish experience) within WSL2 with proper LSP support.
+As far as I know, no other IDE/text editor provides this funtionality.
-- A. Some people find great joy in using Neovim.
+- A2.
+Some people find great joy in using Neovim.
 Some other people use it for all their programming tasks thus it would be inefficient for them to transition to Visual Studio or VSCode just for Unity programming.
 Also, Neovim consumes less resources and you get more control into how much you want it to act as an IDE.

----

-- Q. Why when opening a .cs script, nvim opens multiple empty buffers?
-- A. **Make sure that the name of your Unity project does not contain any white spaces**.

 ---